-In most cases, when you retire, Medicare becomes the primary coverage for you and/or your dependents if eligible and therefore Medicare enrollment is required.
+In most cases, when you retire and reach age 65, Medicare becomes the primary coverage for you and/or your dependents, if eligible, and therefore Medicare enrollment is required.

-There are two exceptions: 1) If you or your eligible dependent is diagnosed with end-stage renal disease, Medicare becomes primary after an initial 30-month coordination period, regardless of whether coverage is provided under an active or retired employee contract, and 2) If you are covering a domestic partner who becomes eligible for Medicare due to age, the domestic partner must be enrolled in both Parts A and B when first eligible, regardless of your employment status.
+There are two exceptions: 1) If you or your eligible dependent is diagnosed with end-stage renal disease, Medicare becomes primary after an initial 30-month coordination period, regardless of whether coverage is provided under an active or retired employee contract; 2) If you are covering a domestic partner /same-sex spouse* who becomes eligible for Medicare due to age, the domestic partner must be enrolled in both Parts A and B when first eligible, regardless of your employment status.